All Episodes

 They've never been faced with anything at all like this before, and they have no idea of the strategy and the tactics to be employed.

-And so and what is important in fighting.
+And so, and what is important in fighting.

 So I'll explain a few things here.

-I've got a I've really got to hurry and get to my tractor work while the weather is good.
+I've really got to hurry and get to my tractor work while the weather is good.

 But okay, so here's the deal.

-And they never acknowledge this or anything.
+And they never acknowledged this or anything.

-It's bogus, it's bullshit.
+It's bullshit.

-And I got sued by him in a RICO suit, very complex RICO suit with all of these other fuckers, and you can go on PACER.
+And I got sued by him in a RICO suit, very complex RICO suit with all of these other fuckers.

-Now uh PACER is the place where it's a government database that costs you 10 cents per page to search and look for.
+It costs you 10 cents per page to search and look for.

 It's PACER.gov, I believe.